openimsdk/chat/deployments/README.md

   name: openim-redis-secret
 type: Opaque
 data:
-  redis-password: b3BlbklNMTIz # update to your redis password encoded in base64
+  redis-password: b3BlbklNMTIz # update to your redis password encoded in base64, if need empty, you can set to ""
 ```

 #### Mongo: